gitter-badger/Arena-Electron/docs/game/player.md

 const playerSpeed = 4;
 ```

-The number of pixels a Player will move per frame
+The number of pixels a Player will move per frame in each direction

 ### maxBullets
 ```js